chrisaberson/BetterReg/JOSS/paper.md

 BetterReg functions require existing regression models (either OLS or Logistic for most statistics), dataset names (for some approaches), number of predictors (some functions), and desired amount of output (Mahal function).

-## `part` function for squared semipartial correlations
+## `parts` function for squared semipartial correlations

-The `part` function requires an existing LM model and indication of number of predictors.
+The `parts` function requires an existing LM model and indication of number of predictors.

     library(BetterReg)